po1sigala/live/02-Lesson-Plans/Part-Time/09-Week_NodeJS/README.md

 ## Heads-Up

-* Next week, we begin OOP, constructors, and classes.
-With that in mind, it’s important to get students comfortable with ES6 and other Node.js fundamentals this week to prepare them for more abstract concepts.
+Next week, we begin OOP, constructors, and classes.
+With that in mind, it's important to get students comfortable with ES6 and other Node.js fundamentals this week to prepare them for more abstract concepts.

 ## Helpful Links